ENCCS/julia-for-hpc/content/GPU.rst

 Clearly, GPUs have a limited number of threads they can run on a single SM.
-But they also have multiple SMs!
-To parallelise over more SMs, we need to run a kernel with multiple blocks:
+To parallelise over multiple SMs we need to run a kernel with multiple blocks where we also take advantage of the :meth:`blockDim` and :meth:`blockIdx` functions (in the case of NVIDIA):

 .. tabs::